Daily Office (Anglican): Bible readings

-The introduction to the first Book of Common Prayer explained that the purpose of the reformed office was to restore what it described as the practice of the Early Church of reading the whole Bible through once per year, a practice it praised as 'godly and decent' and criticized what it perceived as the corruption of this practice by the mediaeval breviaries in which only a small portion of the scripture was read each year, wherein most books of the Bible were only read in their first few chapters, and the rest omitted.
+The introduction to the first Book of Common Prayer explained that the purpose of the reformed office was to restore what it described as the practice of the Early Church of reading the whole Bible through once per year, a practice it praised as "godly and decent".
+Its authors criticized what was perceived as the corruption of this practice by the mediaeval breviaries, where only a small portion of the scripture was read each year, with most books of the Bible being only read in their first few chapters, and the rest omitted.

 While scholars now dispute that this was the practice or intention of the Early Church in praying their hours of prayer, the reading of the Bible remains an important part of the Anglican daily prayer practice.
 Typically, at each of the services of morning and evening prayer, two readings are made: one from the Old Testament or from the Apocrypha, and one from the New Testament.
 These are taken from one of a number of lectionaries depending on the Anglican province and prayer book in question, providing a structured plan for reading the Bible through each year.

-Preces and collects

-Usually the Apostles' Creed is said congregationally following the readings and canticles, then Kyrie eleison.
-The Lord's Prayer is said or sung and then the preces (also called suffrages) are said in a responsive pattern similar to that which opens the service.
-The versicles and responses follow an ancient pattern, including prayers for the civil authorities, for the ministers of the church and all its people, for peace, and for purity of heart.
+Apostles' Creed

+The Apostles' Creed, or Credo, is said congregationally following the readings and canticles.

+Preces, or Suffrages

+These are petitionary versicles and responses, in the following sequence: